 “We want people to go from having a body issue that they’re stressed about to feeling empowered, and that’s through products and breaking down cultural taboos,” Rebecca Zhou, co-founder of Soft Services, told Byrdie.

 Mass Index and the company’s mission are bigger than Soft Services’ products.
-“Mass Index was created as a place to document research and share it with people searching for solutions, even if not our product,” according to the brand’s site.
+According to the brand’s site, “Mass Index was created as a place to document research and share it with people searching for solutions, even if not our product.”.